-CHARLESTON, S.C, June 1, 2015 /PRNewswire/ -- AT&T* is committed to keep its customers connected during the upcoming hurricane season - before, during and after storms - and has one of the industry's largest and most advanced business continuity and disaster response programs to make sure its networks stay up and running.
+ATLANTA, May 22, 2013 /PRNewswire/ -- AT&T is committed to providing its customers reliable communications during the upcoming hurricane season - before, during and after storms - and has one of the industry's largest and most advanced disaster response programs to keep its networks operational.

-The NDR team works to make sure the right people and tools are in place and ready near the storm impact area.
-They work with other AT&T response teams, local AT&T network personnel, regional Emergency Operations Centers and Local Response Centers to prepare.
-Teams are ready to restore and maintain service if disaster strikes.
+The Network Disaster Recovery team works closely with other AT&T response teams (e.g., power and wireless), local AT&T network personnel, regional Emergency Operations Centers and Local Response Centers to restore and maintain service until permanent repairs can be made.

-AT&T conducts readiness drills and simulations year round to keep networks and our people ready to respond at a moment's notice.
-NDR will complete its 74th full-field recovery exercise this year.
-The AT&T Global Network Operations Center monitors our networks 24/7.
-Since forming in 1991, the NDR has responded to more than 70 events in the U.S.
+The ability to quickly respond in the wake of a disaster is critical to maximizing network reliability.
+AT&T conducts readiness drills and simulations throughout the year to ensure our networks are prepared and our personnel are ready to respond at a moment's notice.
+NDR will complete its 70th full-field recovery exercise this year.
+Additionally, the AT&T Global Network Operations Center monitors our networks 24/7.

 - Testing the high-capacity backup batteries located at cell sites.

 - Staging extended battery life and portable generators and maintaining existing fixed generators.

 - Topping off generators with fuel at cell sites and central and field-level switching facilities.

 - Using natural gas in some of the permanent generators to eliminate the need to refuel.

 - Staging generators in safe locations for their immediate deployment once a storm has passed.

 Response equipment readied in the wake of an event includes: